ntomchak/ntomchak.github.io/projects/project-2.md

 If a connection fails the check, they will either be disconnected or they will be "shadow banned", when the proxy will direct them to a fake Minecraft server insulated from the real Minecraft server.

+The plugin successfully stopped the bot problem the server was experiencing.

 In this project, I gained experience with the Java programming language and SQL.
 I also learned a lot about the concept of load balancing to connect players to different proxies when they attempt to join.